Brokerage Operations

 - Operations teams ensure compliance with regulations like segregation of client funds.

-- Errors in operations can lead to "trade breaks," financial loss, and regulatory fines.
+- Errors in operations can lead to trade breaks, financial loss, and regulatory fines.

 - Automation and Straight-Through Processing (STP) are critical for modern brokerage scale.

-The Trade Lifecycle in Operations
+Step-by-Step Trade Lifecycle in Operations

-Important Considerations: Segregation of Assets
+Important Considerations: Segregation and Protection

-Real-World Example: Processing a Stock Split
+Real-World Example: Processing a Complex Stock Split

 FAQs